 We have collected some relevant scientific resources here to share with you, covering:

-This is list is growing, and we welcome contributions from the community.
+This is a growing list, and so we welcome contributions from the community.
 Please let us know if we should add anything using the form at the bottom of this page.